dx42/gmetrics/README.md

 **GMetrics** requires:

- * Groovy version 2.3 or later
+ * Groovy version 2.4 or later
  * Java 1.6 or later
- * The Log4J jar, version 1.2.13 or later, accessible on the CLASSPATH
+ * The SLF4J API jar and an SLF4J binding jar.
+See [The SLF4J Manual](https://www.slf4j.org/manual.html).